-Works were only conducted between 7am and 6pm, Monday - Friday for the month of January 2021 and only data within this range should be considered.
+The results of the total velocity in mm/s from the monitoring performed for February 2021 are summarised in Figures 1-3 (Section 2).
+Works were only conducted between 7am and 6pm, Monday - Friday for the month of February 2021 and only data within this range should be considered.
+If the vibration criteria specified in section 1.6 are exceeded additional mitigation measures may be necessary.